raghunadhpokkalath/weather-service/README.md

  Weather Services API
 =========================================
+Weather Service API Fronts  OpenWeatherMap api and will return the weather description based on the country and city name.This application is developed using below tech stack

+### Development Stack
+- Java 11
+- Spring Boot 2.4.2.RELEASE
+- Gradle 6.7 (gradlew can be used )
+- Swagger for API documentation
+- Spring Spock for Unit Test
+- Mocha and SuperTest and Chai frameworks for API-Tests

+## Application Flow Digram

+Assumption:
+This setup is for MAC same thing can be

 ## Reading guide
 File names are relative to this repository's root unless otherwise stated

 ### Development Stack
-- Java 8
+- Java 11
-- Spring Boot 2.1.6.RELEASE
+- Spring Boot 2.4.2.RELEASE
-- Gradle 5.2.1 (gradlew can be used )
+- Gradle 6.7 (gradlew can be used )
 - Swagger
 - Spock
 - Mocha and SuperTest for api-tests

 ### Set up guide for  Mac
 - install homebrew
-- install openjdk java8
+- install openjdk java11
     - brew tap adoptopenjdk/openjdk
     - brew cask install adoptopenjdk8)
 - install npm